-Pond hockey is similar to ice hockey, however, pond hockey focuses more on skating and puck handling rather than physical contact.
-Pond hockey isn’t just a sport that kids play in their backyard, it has become much more than that.
+Pond hockey is similar to ice hockey.
+However, pond hockey focuses more on skating and puck handling rather than physical contact.
+Pond hockey isn’t just a sport that kids play in their backyard, and it has become much more than that.
 There are highly talked about pond hockey tournaments all around the world.
 As far as your social media posts, place your design on one of our hockey jerseys and hashtag it pond hockey season.

-As we approach the end of the year, many people reflect on their past and look forward to future.
-Come December, people start planning their summers.
+When we approach the end of the year, many people reflect on their past and look forward to the future.
+Come December, and people start planning their summers.
 Show them where you plan to go by pointing at a map.
-This method not only inspires them to take action but it also says, “Hey you need this hat to travel the world”.
-In the comments ask, “Where will your summer bucket list take you?”
+This method not only inspires them to take action, but it also says, “Hey, you need this hat to travel the world.”
+In the comments, ask, “Where will your summer bucket list take you?”

-Bowling is a very popular indoor sport during the cold months.
+Bowling is a popular indoor sport during the cold months.
 Winters are long and days are short, that’s when people find this activity fitting.
-Most bowling outings happen in months of December through March.
+Most bowling outings happen in December through March.

-The desired winter drink of choice is hot cocoa topped with marshmallows.
-According to Google Trends, over the past 14 years hot chocolate searches spike just around December.
-Make yourself hot cocoa, add marshmallows, snap a photo, and post it on social media.
+The desired winter drink of choice, is hot cocoa topped with marshmallows.
+According to Google Trends, over the past 14 years, hot chocolate searches spike just around December.
+Make yourself a hot cocoa, add marshmallows, snap a photo, and post it on social media.

 During cold months people head down to warmer climates.
 That’s when you can re-introduce summer wear and accessories.

 December is too cold for outdoor workouts.
 Fitness junkies flock toward indoor studios.
 Classes range from yoga to boot camp classes.
-Boutique fitness skyrocketed in popularity mainly in urban cities.
-People pay anything from $20 – $50 for a single class.
+Boutique fitness skyrocketed in popularity, mainly in urban cities.
+People pay anything from $20 – $50 for a single type.
 Hint: They are more likely to spend the same or twice as much money on workout gear.

 Similarly to 9/11, when it comes to major events you need to be aware of the past and the present.
 Address Pearl Harbor with the respect and care.